swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-for-protocols-with-fixed-associated-types.md

 // 'PUT' and (2) that ‘A’ be ‘Int’
 ```

 There are a lot of concerns about Existentials that are thoroughly discussed in the post.
-To sum up, generalizing Existentials would be quite useful in many cases as - even in the Standard Library - there are manually-written custom ones, such as 'AnyHashable' and 'AnyView'.
+To sum up, generalizing Existentials would be quite useful in many cases as - even in the Standard Library - there are manually-written custom ones, such as `AnyHashable` and `AnyView`.

-### Existentials for Fully Specified Associated Types
+### Existentials for Prorocols with Fully-Specified Associated Types

 Before going straight to [Generalized Existentials](#generalized-existentials) we could first introduce Existentials for protocols with fully specified associated types.
 That is, instead of creating a new protocol that constraints its parent's associated types, there would be the option of doing so in a more directly manner:
 ```swift